ansys/pyansys-dev-guide/doc/source/getting-started/abbr.rst

 **HTTPS**

-Hpertext transfer protocol secure: An extension of HTTP that uses encryption for transferring data between a browser and a web server so that sensitive data can be safely exchanged on the internet.
+Hypertext transfer protocol secure: An extension of HTTP that uses encryption for transferring data between a browser and a web server so that sensitive data can be safely exchanged on the internet.